jacobshinta/The-Tech-Academy-C-Sharp-Projects/README.md

 ### Car Insurance Quote

-This is a simple web application that takes on a user's information and provides a quote based off the given information.
-It also stores the quotes to a database.
+This is a simple web application that takes in a user's information and provides a quote based off the given information.
+There is also an admin page that lets the admin view all of the submitted information and quotes.

 ### BlackJack

 A simple game of BlackJack played in the console.
-Allow's users to place bets on the hands dealt and keeps track of their winnings until they close the application.
+The program allows the user to play against the dealer and place bets on their hand.